The Water Crisis In Hawaii Highlights America’s Failing Infrastructure

 • Sign this petition demanding safe drinking water standards against PFAS on a federal level.

-Though Red Hills and Flint are extreme cases, contaminated water is a social justice crisis across the country, from chemical dumping into landfills and rivers throughout Minnesota to lead seeping out from aging water pipes into thousands of homes in Michigan.
+Though Red Hills and Flint are extreme cases, contaminated water is a social justice crisis across the country, from chemical dumping into landfills and rivers throughout Minnesota to lead seeping from aging water pipes into thousands of homes in Michigan.

 From 2015 to 2019, nearly 40% of the U.S. population got their drinking water from systems that violated the Safe Drinking Water Act.
 The more severe health-based violations impacted almost 45 million people and contributed to cancer, cognitive and behavioral problems in children, infertility, and nervous system issues.
 And like most inequalities in this country, people of color, low-income households, and non-native English speakers are the most negatively affected (NRDC).

 A water contamination crisis is playing out in U.S. cities, including Milwaukee, Wisconsin, Dos Palos, California, and Brady, Texas (Insider).
 There are water problems in two of Flint’s neighboring cities, Detroit and Benton Harbor, though not in the predominantly white and affluent town of St. Joseph (The Guardian).
+And the current water and sewage crisis in Jackson, Mississippi, is the result of government failure that was years in the making (The ARD).

 Access to safe water is a universal human right (United Nations).
 When large institutions endanger water access by cutting costs and refusing to update their operations, it often comes at the expense of human life.
+“I think it’s time for action now.
+It is time.
+We cannot wait any longer,” said BWS chief engineer Ernest Lau (KHON2 News).
+The water resource is precious.
+It’s irreplaceable.
+It’s pure.
+There is no substitute for pure water.
+And our lives depend on it.”

 • The water crisis in Hawaii is the result of years of military negligence despite continued warnings from activists and environmental leaders.